Baby Weaning Plan: 5 Reasons to Attend a Baby Weaning Class

 5. Trusted expert advice

 This is the reason I run my baby weaning class - to make sure that you know you can trust the advice you are getting!
 It's so great to see parents share their experiences online, but as with any aspect of parenting, lots of myths and poor advice get shared too.
 A baby weaning class that is run by a trained baby nutritionist or paediatric dietitian has the added benefit of being evidence-based and trustworthy.

 There are many many more reasons and benefits to attending a baby weaning class, and with classes now running online, you don't have to worry about finding one local to you that also fits around your baby's nap time!

-I run a monthly online baby weaning class, which covers all of these areas and so much more!
-I love running these classes and hearing how everyone goes on to introduce food to their baby.
+I run an online baby weaning class, which covers all of these areas and so much more!
+I love running these and hearing how everyone goes on to introduce food to their baby.
 It's such a wonderful way to share ideas about food, and food really is something that we can all come together over.
 I am so passionate about giving our children the right tools to enjoy and appreciate food and their bodies, and it's an absolute joy to see that excitement shared by parents at the end of my class.